Oxford University Innovation: Patents, licensing, and spin-outs

-PowderJect Pharmaceuticals (1993–2003) – a vaccine, drug and diagnostics delivery company founded by Brian Bellhouse.

-Immunocore – immunotherapy company developing soluble TCR-based therapies against cancer, infectious diseases, and autoimmune disease.

-Vaccitech – biotechnology company developing vaccines and immunotherapies for infectious diseases and cancer, such as hepatitis B, HPV and prostate cancer.

 Oxford University Innovation's divisions

 Oxford University Innovation is split into three divisions, dedicated to different areas of knowledge transfer.
 Alongside the central Technology Transfer group that deals exclusively with disclosures and patent applications from University of Oxford researchers, Oxford University Innovation manages:

 Innovation, angel investors and incubators

 Oxford Innovation Society (OIS)

 The Oxford Innovation Society (OIS), founded in 1990, is a forum for Open Innovation, bringing together researchers and inventors, Oxford spin-outs, technology transfer professionals, local companies, venture capital groups and some of the world's most innovative multinationals.
 The society allows companies to have a "window" on Oxford science and fosters links between business and the academic community.
 Members receive an advance notification of all patent applications marketed by Oxford University Innovation, invitations to networking opportunities at formal OIS dinners, customised research presentations and bespoke seminars for technology roadmapping and strategic planning.

 Isis Angels Network (IAN)

 The Isis Angels Network (IAN) introduces private investors and seed/venture capitalists interested in investing in spin-out companies from the University of Oxford to investment opportunities.
 IAN is a not-for-profit company limited by guarantee, established by the then Isis in 1999.

 Oxford University Innovation also administers the Oxford University Challenge Seed Fund (UCSF), which was launched in 1999 with investment from the UK Treasury, Wellcome Trust and Gatsby Foundation.
 The £4 million Oxford UCSF has invested in over 100 projects, ranging in size from £1,700 to £250,000.
 The overall objective of the UCSF scheme is to enable universities to access seed funds in order to assist the successful transformation of good research into good business.

-In 2010, Oxford University Innovation (then Isis Innovation) – in conjunction with the university’s 'Oxford Thinking' campaign – created the Oxford Invention Fund (OIF).
+In 2010, Oxford University Innovation (then Isis Innovation) – in conjunction with the university's 'Oxford Thinking' campaign – created the Oxford Invention Fund (OIF).
 The open fund allows anyone to donate money which goes towards helping create prototypes or proof-of-concept models from ideas and technologies developed at Oxford to improve the transfer into a commercial setting.

 Oxford University Innovation manages the licensing of copyrighted Patient Reported Outcomes (PROs) questionnaires via its Isis Outcomes brand.
-These questionnaires, developed within the university, are used for academic and commercial clinical studies into a variety of illnesses, including parkinson’s disease and endometriosis.
+These questionnaires, developed within the university, are used for academic and commercial clinical studies into a variety of illnesses, including Parkinson's disease and endometriosis.
 The negotiation of sales agreements for biological and physical science materials such as cell lines and antibodies are also handled by Isis Innovation.